 Among the transformations that distinguish the third stage from the second are the emergence of a) a political subjectivity capable of creating a notion of freedom and personal singularity that implies the ontological, ethical and historical horizon that will make modern politics possible (Dussel, 2007, p.
 82-83); b) a world view that redefines corporeality and assumes historicity and c) an intersubjectivity that assumes responsibility for the life of slaves, or those marginalized or exploited in social strata (Dussel, 1998, p.
 32).
-In this way, stage III constitutes a new evolutionary moment of great complexity that made possible: 1) the manifestation of the political subjectivity, 3) the secularization of political structures, and 4) an aperture to exteriority, the future, the messianic kingdom (Dussel, 2007, p.
+In this way, stage III constitutes a new evolutionary moment of great complexity that made possible: 1) the manifestation of the political subject with subjective freedom and self-referential responsibility, 2) the discovery of a new and unknown experience of communal life in solidarity on the part of public and private intersubjectivity, 3) the secularization of political structures, and 4) an aperture to exteriority, the future, the messianic kingdom (Dussel, 2007, p.
 71).
 The latter constitutes solidarity with the Other-the oppressed, the victims, the poor, the widow, the orphan, the foreigner, the excluded from the demos or the forum, the hungry, thirsty, naked and disabled carnality (Dussel, 2007, p.
 72).
 The victims of the state that did not appear as interpellants in the horizon of political subjectivity of stage II (Dussel, 1998, p.
-32), now
+32), now present the ontological and ethical-political conditions for modern politics to become possible.